DavidZajicek/holbertonschool-low_level_programming/argc_argv/README.md

 # C - argc and argv

 0-whatsmyname.c - A program that prints it's name
+1-args.c - Print the number of args passed